 - Notarized copy of government issued photo ID.

-- Letter of good standing from each regulatory body that has previously registered, licensed, certified or otherwise authorized you to practise optometry or another health profession.
+- Certificate of Standing from each regulatory body that has previously registered, licensed, certified or otherwise authorized you to practise optometry or another health profession.

 The letter must be dated within 30 days of your registration being completed.